 Conclusion: How to Study With AP World History Notes

-A well-organized set of notes can help to ground your studying for AP World History.
+A well-organized set of notes can help ground your studying for AP World History.
 With so much content to cover, it's best to selectively revisit different portions of the course based on where you find the largest gaps in your knowledge.
 You can decide what you need to study based on which content areas cause you the most trouble on practice tests.
-Tips to keep in mind while studying the notes for this course include:

-If you meticulously comb through your mistakes and practice your essay writing skills regularly, you're on the right track to a great AP score!
+If you meticulously comb through your mistakes and regularly practice your essay-writing skills, you'll be on the right track to a great AP World History score!

 If you're taking AP World History during your freshman or sophomore year, check out this article for some advice on which history classes you should take for the rest of your time in high school.

-How many AP classes should you take over the course of your time in high school?
-This article will help you figure out how many AP classes you should take based on your goals and the course offerings at your school.
+How many AP classes should you take in high school?
+We'll help you figure out how many AP classes you should take based on your goals and the course offerings at your school.

 Want to improve your SAT score by 160 points or your ACT score by 4 points?
 We've written a guide for each test about the top 5 strategies you must be using to have a shot at improving your score.
 Download it for free now: